TcMenu/documentation/content/arduino-libraries/io-abstraction/using-analog-events.md

 weight = 0
 +++

-IoAbstraction has a class named `AnalogInEvent` to support event based programming for Analog Inputs, it is based on the `BaseEvent` class within [the base library TaskManagerIO]({{< relref "taskmanager-io.md">}}).
+IoAbstraction has a class named `AnalogInEvent` to support event based programming for Analog Inputs, it is based on the `BaseEvent` class within [the base library TaskManagerIO](${relRef("taskmanager-io.md")}).
 The class itself is very flexible and can work with both polling and interrupt based approaches, or even a hybrid of the two.
 If you are not familiar with events, I recommend reading about them in the above TaskManagerIO link.

-You can see the {{< refdocs title="reference guide for analog event here" src="/ioabstraction/html/class_analog_in_event.html" >}}.
+You can see the [reference guide for analog event here](${refdocs("/ioabstraction/html/class_analog_in_event.html")}).

 `AnalogInEvent` is configurable and can be set to trigger on a level being breached, in either direction - IE less than or greater than.
-To be able to use an AnalogInEvent, you'll first need an [analog abstraction for the device with the ADC]({{< relref "using-ioabstraction-analog-core.md" >}}) in order to create an event class.
+To be able to use an AnalogInEvent, you'll first need an [analog abstraction for the device with the ADC](${relRef("using-ioabstraction-analog-core.md")}) in order to create an event class.

 ## Creating an analog event